Photo credits: - pierre bouyer

 Campers and forest bathers assemble!
 If you ever make your way down the Delaware River, there’s no reason to miss out on this incredible forested preserve!

-If you’re not on a shoestring, consider opting for an air tour that surveys the majesty of Delaware Water Gap National for half an hour.
+Spend a whole day exploring or join an organized air tour of Delaware Water Gap National Recreation Area for half an hour.

 Address: 1978 River Road, Bushkill, PA 18324